 state of superabsorbent polymers.

-I did not write it.
+I did not write this article.
 Rather a

-colleague in the industry wrote it.
+colleague in our industry wrote it.

 I believe it to be very accurate